Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-16.md

 -   Following components cannot be larger than 16x16x16:
     -   `minecraft:entity_collision`
     -   `minecraft:pick_collision`
--   Execute commands cannot be run on blocks.
+-   `/execute` commands cannot be run on blocks.
--   Custom Blocks will not be mined any faster/slower with vanilla tools.
+-   Custom blocks' tags are ignored by vanilla items.
 -   Block faces will become dark if buried in another block.
 -   Blocks will always be dropped with `Silk Touch` enchantment.
--   Block Identifiers cannot match Vanilla blocks, even ignoring namespace.
+-   Block identifiers cannot match vanilla blocks, even ignoring namespace.
 -   Following components requires `entity_collision` to be 4 or higher on the y-axis:
-    -   `on_step_on`
+    -   `minecraft:on_step_on`
-    -   `on_step_off`
+    -   `minecraft:on_step_off`
-    -   `on_fall_on`
+    -   `minecraft:on_fall_on`